dlaub3/blog/security/owasp-top-10.md

 >
 > [OWASP](https://www.owasp.org/images/7/72/OWASP_Top_10-2017_%28en%29.pdf.pdf)

-You should have good logging and altering in place so attacks are caught before an exploit actually takes place.
+You should have good logging and monitoring in place so attacks are caught before an exploit actually takes place.

 In the security world there is the concept of [defense in depth](https://en.wikipedia.org/wiki/Defense_in_depth_(computing)) .
 You can use this methodology to help secure your system.